cmauri75/beerchain/README.md

-# beerchain
+# birchain
-This project implements a proof of work blockchain that moves BeerCoin
+This project implements a proof of work blockchain that moves BirCoin